 All living cells can be classified as either prokaryotic or eukaryotic.
-Prokaryotic cells lack a nucleus and other membrane-enclosed structures, whereas eukaryotic cells have such structures.
+Bacteria are prokaryotic, while fungi, protozoa, and other organisms are eukaryotic.

 |Location||Nucleoid, chromatin body or nuclear material||Nucleus, mitochondria, chloroplasts|